 When new international students are accepted to the Conservatory, they receive an acceptance letter via email that includes a link to information, instructions, and forms that explain in detail the requirements for receiving an I-20.

 - Payment of the tuition deposit

-- Financial Documentation demonstrating that students have access to adequate funds to meet the full estimated cost of one year as a student at Boston Conservatory, including tuition and fees, room and board, and incidental expenses.
+- Financial documentation demonstrating that the student has access to adequate funds to meet the full estimated cost of one year as a student at Boston Conservatory, including tuition and fees, room and board, and incidental expenses

-- You will not have to pay the I-901 SEVIS fee again when receiving your new I-20 from The Boston Conservatory because you are maintaining the same SEVIS ID number.
+- You will not have to pay the I-901 SEVIS fee again when receiving your new I-20 from Boston Conservatory, because you are maintaining the same SEVIS ID number.

-- You may become eligible sooner for certain F1 benefits, such as Curricular Practical Training (CPT) and Optional Practical Training (OPT).
-In order to be eligible for these benefits, students must be in continuous F1 status for at least one year.
-By transferring your active SEVIS record from your previous school to The Boston Conservatory, you will maintain the continuity of your status and be able to use the time spent at your previous school when determining eligibility for benefits.
+- You may become eligible sooner for certain F-1 benefits, such as Curricular Practical Training (CPT) and Optional Practical Training (OPT).
+In order to be eligible for these benefits, students must be in continuous F-1 status for at least one year.
+By transferring your active SEVIS record from your previous school to Boston Conservatory, you will maintain the continuity of your status and be able to use the time spent at your previous school when determining eligibility for benefits.